-One of the disadvantages of bondings is they may need to be replaced every 5-7 years.
-Like all resins, they will eventually stain and degrade.
-As they are also made of a resin composite, they are more fragile than your natural teeth, so care should be taken when eating hard foods and chewing ice should be avoided.
+One of the disadvantages of dental bonding is that replacements may be required every 5 to 7 years.
+Like all resins, your bonding will eventually stain and degrade.
+As bonding is also made of a resin composite, it is more fragile than your natural teeth, so care should be taken when eating hard foods, and chewing ice should be avoided.

 While these are not serious issues, and a good cosmetic dentist can create a great bonding, you will need to keep that in mind if you opt for bonding over other treatments.
-Otherwise, their cost-effectiveness and general attractiveness make them a great option for minor cosmetic issues.
+Otherwise, its cost effectiveness and general attractiveness make it a great option for minor cosmetic issues.

 You can view before-and-after photos of tooth bonding in our photo gallery.